Jean-Tinland/vscode-theme-day-shift/README.md

 ## Introduction

-This theme's main goal is to provide a dark, readable & clean experience into your favorite code editor.
+This theme's main goal is to provide a light, readable & clean experience into your favorite code editor.

 Visit [Night Shift website](https://jean-tinland.github.io/night-shift-demo/) for more info.
-You can find the light version of this theme [here](https://marketplace.visualstudio.com/items?itemName=jean.day-shift-theme).
+You can find the dark version of this theme [here](https://marketplace.visualstudio.com/items?itemName=jean.desaturated).

 You'll find an iTerm2 port of this theme [here](https://github.com/Jean-Tinland/iTerm2-theme-desaturated).\
 A Google Chrome port is available [here](https://github.com/Jean-Tinland/chrome-theme-desaturated).